 Speaking of AD, here come the Stronghold sets!
 With their clearly support oriented set bonus it’s the top choice for all you buffers, healers and tanks.
 This comes with a price though.
 The sets are only obtainable through the super expensive Masterwork Professions.
 This means that you need someone that has unlocked the recipes, which is no small feat.
 And you additionally need to supply your crafter with the necessary resources.

-The builds that don’t utilize power can thankfully settle for the Module 11 variants.
-Power sharers like Pallys or DC however only find “bis” in the latest Module 13 versions.
+The builds that don’t utilize power can thankfully settle for older variants.
+Power sharers like Pallys or DC however only find “bis” in the Module 13 versions.
 In any case you might want to go with Fey or Pioneer Weapons from the Cloaked Ascendancy campaign for much better value.